Unsupervised Learning of Neurosymbolic Encoders

-We further study the programs and clusters produced by our algorithm for the CalMS21 dataset, through a qualitative study with a domain expert in behavioral neuroscience.
-In the single program case, the domain expert classified the discovered clusters as when the mice are interacting and when there are no interaction.
+In the single program case, our programs correspond to two discovered clusters.
+These clusters were classified by domain experts as referring to (1) when the mice are interacting and (2) when there are no interactions.
 They noted that this is based on distance between the mice, which is consistent with our program (Figure~\ref{fig:example_mouse}) using distance between nose of resident and tail of intruder.
-For two programs, there are a total of four clusters, with two clusters each corresponding to no interaction and interaction.
+For two programs, there are a total of four discovered clusters, with two clusters each corresponding to no interaction and interaction.
 For the interaction clusters, the domain expert was further able to identify sniff tail behavior as one of the clusters.
 In this case, the programs found were based on intruder head body angle, resident nose and intruder tail distance, and resident nose and intruder nose distance.
 The domain expert found the three program case to be more difficult to interpret, but was able to identify clusters corresponding to sniff tail, resident exploration, interaction facing the same direction (ex: mounting), and interaction facing opposite directions (ex: face-to-face sniffing).